RileyLePrell/RileyLePrell/README.md

    <div style="flex: 7; padding-right: 20px;">
      <img align="right" height="370" width="230px" alt="GIF" src="https://github.com/RileyLePrell/RileyLePrell/blob/main/Media/Swing.gif" />
       <p>
          I'm a Planner and GIS Technician for the Town of Cramerton, as well as a Research Assistant exploring the link between road quality, traffic safety, and underserved communities.
 I am also an MS Data Science and Business Analytics student at the University of North Carolina at Charlotte.
 I was introduced to data science through my work in GIS and research, and I've grown to love the field.
-Check out some of the projects I've worked on, like the Streamlit application showing Environmental Justice locations in North Carolina.
+Check out some of the projects I've worked on, like the Streamlit application showing juxatapositon of racIal distribution and Environmental Justice locations in North Carolina.
       </p>
       <p align="center">
          <a href="https://environmentaljustice.streamlit.app/">